Achyles/Machine_Learning_Product_Project/README.md

 ### Sprint Plan for the First Iteration

 1. Improve UI of the website
-3. Include major requirement in course recommending service
+2. Include major requirement in course recommending service
-4. Expand service coverage on courses
+3. Better inter-service communication

 ## Service description